ensdomains/docs/dapp-developer-guide/resolving-names.md

 Reverse resolution without a library follows the same pattern as forward resolution: Get the resolver for `1234....addr.reverse`(where _1234..._ is the address you want to reverse-resolve), and call the `name()` function on that resolver.
 Then, perform a forward resolution to verify the record is accurate.

 If you need to process many addresses (eg: showing reverse record of transaction histories), resolving both reverse and forward resolution for each item may not be practical.
 We have a seperate smart contract called [`ReverseRecords`](https://github.com/ensdomains/reverse-records) which allows you to lookup multiple names in one function call.

+{% hint style="warning" %}
+`ReverseRecords` does not support [ENSIP-10](../ens-improvement-proposals/ensip-10-wildcard-resolution.md), so we recommend you use a library like [ensjs](https://www.npmjs.com/package/@ensdomains/ensjs) instead which has batch functions using the [`UniversalResolver`](https://github.com/ensdomains/ens-contracts/blob/master/contracts/utils/UniversalResolver.sol).
+{% endhint %}

 ```javascript
 const namehash = require('eth-ens-namehash');